 Figure 9-788eh1—EML Capabilities subfield format

 The format of the EML Capabilities subfield is defined in Figure 9-788eh1 (EML Capabilities subfield format).
-The EML Capabilities subfield contains the EMLSR Support subfield and the EMLSR Delay subfield.
-All other bits are reserved.
+The EML Capabilities subfield contains a number of subfields that are used to advertise the capabilities for EMLSR operation and EMLMR operation.

 The EMLSR Support subfield indicates support of the EMLSR operation for an MLD.
 The EMLSR Support subfield is set to 1 if the MLD supports the EMLSR operation; otherwise set to 0. (#1773, 2603)